michaeltang235/cyclistic-bike-share/code_py/readme.txt

-This folder contains code written in Python
+This folder contains scripts written in Python